 A toilet that runs constantly due to a leak is not only annoying but can be a big waste of water.
-In fact, a leaky toilet can waste up to 200 gallons of water a day.
+In fact, a leaky toilet can waste hundreds or even thousands of gallons of water a day.
 Toilet leaks are the most common type of leaks at home, so it’s worth taking a few minutes to check your toilets for leaks and repair as needed.

 Meet John the Running Toilet